alexanderleipzig/trello-print-a-card/README.md

 # trello-print-a-card

 Feel free to improve the cards printdesign!
+Sometimes it dosen't work.
+Just reload the Page then.

 ##How to use